SAP/spartacus-docs/_pages/home/updating-to-version-2/updating-to-version-2.md

 ```shell
 ng update @spartacus/schematics
 ```

+> NOTE: in case you don't have `@spartacus/schematics` installed, you'll get the following error: `Package '@spartacus/schematics' is not a dependency.`.
+Before you can use the update schematics, you need to add `@spartacus/schematics` to your `package.json` (make sure that the version matches the other spartacus libraries) and install it using your package manager (npm or yarn).

 When the script has finished running, inspect your code for comments that begin with `//TODO:Spartacus`.
 For detailed information about each injected comment, see [Technical Changes in Spartacus 2.0](https://github.com/SAP/spartacus/blob/develop/docs/migration/2_0.md).